s9e/TextFormatter/docs/Internals/Tag_priorities.md

+Tags with a lower priority number are processed before those with a higher number.

 Plugin     | Tag name | Priority | Notes
 ---------- | -------- | -------: | -----
 Autoimage  | IMG      |        2 |